Visa Rewards Gas Leaderboard ad

 New York

 Currently, New York does not have specific laws regarding how to properly restrain pets in the car.
-A bill prohibiting unrestrained animals in automobiles was proposed but has yet to pass.
+A bill prohibiting unrestrained animals in automobiles was first proposed in 2009 but has yet to pass in the state legislature.

 Rhode Island